bverbeken/bverbeken.github.io/content/en/posts/wip/panta-rhei.md

 * We can deploy whenever we want.
 Up to multiple times per day.
 * Users don't have to worry about upgrading.
 They get all the good stuff right away without doing anything!

-Maintaining backwards compatibility is a double-edged sword though: it means it becomes your responsibility to not _break_ existing integrations.
-And breaking changes can come in many flavours.
+Maintaining backwards compatibility means you shift the responsibility of not breaking stuff to yourself.

+Breaking changes can come in many flavours:
-* a breaking change in the technical sense.
-This is the most obvious form of a breaking change, e.g. changing or removing an API endpoint on which customers are relying.
+* The most obvious form of a breaking change is a technical one.
+E.g. you change or remove an API endpoint on which integrators are relying.
-* a functionally breaking change, i.e. when you make other assumptions than your users, and you make a change with only the intended use case in mind.
-This is a gray area, of course.
+* You make a change to a feature with only the intended use case in mind.
+Except, integrators are making different assumptions, and are using the changed feature for something else than what you intended.
+In their eyes, you are breaking their use case.
+* Changing internal/non-documented API, on which you assume no-one is relying, but in fact they are.
 * shocking users.
 Your change does not _technically_ break anything, but you change the behaviour in such a way that users are
-* breaking internal/non-documented API.
-Sometimes integrators discover fields or methods they're not supposed to use, and use them anyway.
-If you then change those, you break their integration.
 * Fixing a bug on which integrators depend.
-It happens.
+The line between a bug and a feature is not a line, it's a gradient.

-In the following, I'll go over some strategies we use at seats.io, and that seem to be working.
+In the following, I'll go over some strategies we use at seats.io handle - and most of the time prevent - these situations.

-### Add or modify, don't remove
+# Making a change: what are the options?

+### If nobody is using a feature, change it at will
+When we have an idea on how to tackle a certain
+Some changes are

 If you can change without breaking, do that.
 Can't do that without testing!

-### Know your users.
-Know your product

-### Don't lie & Don't be scared
-On top of that, you will make mistakes.
-You will take product decisions that eventually will turn out to be based on wrong assumptions.
-You will introduce vocabulary that no-one understands or worse: that means something else to the rest of the world.
-You will

-You will make mistakes.
-Explain to users that sometimes things don't work as expected, because they made sense in the past but not in the present anymore.
+### Add, don't modify or remove

+### Warn, don't throw

-### Break things!
+### Break it
-You will also break things, eg when people discover & use internal API.
-That's great 👍!

 ### Feature Flags FTW
 Shield what cannot be fixed.

-#@# Sometimes you just have to break backwards compatibilty
+### Sometimes you just have to break backwards compatibilty
-Just once, years ago.
-And it took years too.
+Just once, years ago, we did deliberately break backwards compatibility.
+And it took us years to move everyone.

+# Conditions

+### BC should be a team reflex

+### Know your users & know your product

+### Be prepared for mistakes.
+When you grow a product iteratively, you are bound to make mistakes.
+You will take product decisions that eventually will turn out to be based on wrong assumptions.
+You will introduce vocabulary that no-one understands.
+Or worse: vocabulary that has a different meaning altogether for your customers.

+If when that happens, explain to users that sometimes things don't work as expected, because they made sense in the past but not in the present anymore.

 # A final note